 Pam’s expertise is in planning and evaluating strategic health initiatives, facilitating systems change and managing teams to maximize their potential.
 She has held senior management positions in health promotion, health communications and knowledge translation.
 Before joining McMaster DFM, Pam was the Managing Director of the National Collaborating Centre for Methods and Tools, a federally funded organization with a mandate for building capacity for Knowledge Translation in Public Health across Canada.
 Prior to that, Pam Managed the Community Relations Division with Halton Region and the Health Promotion and Communications program with the Halton Region Health Department.

 Pam is a Registered Dietitian and holds a Master’s degree in Health Promotion from the University of Toronto.

-Laura Cleghorn is the Research Operations Coordinator at the Department of Family Medicine.
+Laura Cleghorn is the Research Manager at the Department of Family Medicine.
 In this role, Laura helps to plan and implement operational policies and procedures, and to manage efficient and effective research projects at the Department.